 Ruïne van Nuwendoorn

-Like Kasteel Radboud, the Ruïne van Nuwendoorn was built as a coercive castle commissioned by Floris V. It consisted of a residential tower measuring 11 by 11 meters, a main castle measuring 32 by 32 meters and an outer castle.
-After 1367, the castle is not mentioned anywhere in the archives; it may have disappeared due to a flood.
-In 1948, the remains were rediscovered.
-Nuwendoorn is an archaeological national monument and in recent years has had limited access for recreationists and tourists.
-The castle walls were partially rebuilt with modern materials and the main tower was erected in steel as an observation tower.
+Like Radboud Castle, Nuwendoorn was probably built as a fortified castle by Floris V (1254-1296).
+It consisted of a residential tower of 11 by 11 meters, a main castle of 32 by 32 meters and an outer bailey.
+After 1367, the castle is no longer mentioned in the archives - it may have disappeared due to a flood.
+The remains were rediscovered in 1948.
+What you can see now are partially rebuilt castle walls with modern materials and a new main tower made of steel where you can keep a lookout - just like back then.

 Location